 - Portfolio: With approval from management, this internship also offers opportunities for you to add examples to your professional portfolio, which you can later use for future job applications.

-- Credit: If you want work-study or school-credit for the internship, we can almost always provide the kind of oversight your university would require.
+- Academic Credit: If you want work-study or school-credit for the internship, we can almost always provide the kind of oversight your university would require.
 Some educational institutions require prior approval before the start of an internship.
 It is your responsibility to check with your institution to be sure you meet all requirements before you accept a position.

 What is the expected time commitment?
 We offer both part and full-time internships.
 Full-time is required in the summer but available throughout the year.
 All of our internships have rolling start-dates, where you can start at whatever season of the year that’s most convenient for you.
 Generally, a full-time internship (40 hours a week, or whatever is the maximum your college allows) lasts for 3 to 4 months, and a part-time internship (12 to 20 hours a week, whatever is the maximum your college allows) lasts up to 6 months, which works out to approximately the same total time commitment either way.
 You are able to switch from full-time to part-time, or vice versa, as long as the duration adds up to a total of about 60 work days or 480 work hours.

 What does a typical week look like?

 - There’s no typical day, since there will be flexible hours and new things to learn and do; instead, you will be asked to make a weekly routine with blocks of time to commit to the internship that fit with the times and way you personally work best.
 You can work from anywhere in the world that has a good Internet connection, as long as that is somewhere that is relatively quiet for scheduled meetings.

 - You will work either collaboratively in a team or independently on a project of your choice from a list that we will provide.
 You’ll have a main project and a handful of side projects, such that you’ll get a wide variety of applied training experiences.